-Should I agree to install customer supplied parts at my auto shop?
+Should you agree to install customer supplied parts at your auto shop?

 Does your auto shop have a policy for dealing with customer supplied parts?

 If not, it’s time to implement one.
-Before accepting a job, many auto repair shops conduct a surface level analysis of the possible impact of using parts supplied by a client.
-To make things easier, we’ve put together a list of things to help you understand the consequences of using these parts, so let’s dive in!
+Before accepting a job, many auto repair shops conduct a surface-level analysis of the possible impact of using parts supplied by a customer.
+AutoLeap, an automotive workshop management company held a webinar to discuss some of the dangers of using customer-supplied parts.